-In addition to the work of The Hong Kong Jockey Club Charities Trust, the Club reaches out to the community through events like The Riding High Together Festival, its flagship community event at Sha Tin Racecourse and Penfold Park, which seeks to educate and inspire Hong Kong people with a positive can-do spirit.
+In addition to the work of The Hong Kong Jockey Club Charities Trust, the Club reaches out to the community through a series of sports and youth programmes.
 Drawing directly on its business design and sporting event management experience the Club also supports the development of equestrian sports and community football.

-Through its JC Junior Sports Reporters Programme the Club is helping young people improve their language and communication skills.
+Through its HKJC Junior Sports Reporters Programme offering journalistic training with practical on-field experience, the Club is helping young people improve their communication and expression skills, and acquire a professional and responsible attitude.
 And working in close partnership with districts, the Club seeks to address community needs at the local level, in many cases enlisting the support of its employee volunteer team, CARE@hkjc.